 If you have not previously registered and would like to be kept informed of future consultations, please complete the Consultee Database Form.
 Please provide:

 - which company or organisation you represent (if applicable), or let us know if you are a member of the public; and

 - which planning policy documents you are interested in and wish to be consulted on (the Local Plan, Statement of Community Involvement, Community Infrastructure Levy, or all of these

-Consultation on the Main Modifications to the Local Plan
+Extended Consultation on Main Modifications MM18, MM119 and MM148 to the Local Plan

-Representations (comments) are invited via the consultation portal (see the link above) on the proposed Modifications from Monday 18th February to 5pm Monday 1st April 2019.
+Representations (comments) are invited via the consultation portal (see the link above) on the proposed Modifications MM18, MM1119 and MM148 from Wednesday 3rd April 2019 to 5pm Wednesday 15th May 2019.

-In commenting on a proposed Main Modification you are asked to make representations on whether the Plan is (a) legally compliant and (b) sound.
+In commenting on these modification you are asked to make representations on whether the plan is (a) legally compliant and (b) sound.

-Before making a representation we would advise that you read the following documents which provide advice/guidance on responding to this consultation, which is available here.
+Before making a representation we would advise that you read the following documents which provides advice/guidance on responding to this consultation.
+This is available here

 Hard copies of the documents can also be viewed at public libraries and offices in the district.
 For details of where you can view them, click here

 PLEASE NOTE: There is no need to resubmit comments already made, they will still be taken into account.